 European Business and Economics Programme (EBEP)

-The academic content of this course is taught in four modules which are specifically focused on the European Union in terms of politics, intercultural management, marketing, and economics.
-Students are being offered a multidisciplinary approach to the headline topic including visits to institutions and to an automobile company as well as a module on German culture & society from an intercultural perspective.
+Over the course of four modules students will explore the European Union via the themes of politics, intercultural management, marketing and economics.
+To complement this multidisciplinary approach participants take part in a range of visits to institutions and an automobile company as well as completing a module on German culture & society from an intercultural perspective.

-This course is very similar to the three-week course “Markets and Management in Europe” except that it offers an extra week of insight information into the philosophies underlying the EU (“Values and Politics of the EU”).
+This course is very similar to the three-week course “Markets and Management in Europe” except that it includes an extra week of classes, which provides an insight into the philosophies underpinning the EU (“Values and Politics of the EU”).